JiahuaDong/CIFC/README.md

 ## Contact
-If you have any questions, you are very welcome to email dongjiahua1995@gmail.com and liangwenqi0123@gmail.com
+If you have any questions, you are very welcome to email dongjiahua1995@gmail.com.